Notice of Pre-AIA or AIA Status

 Referring to claim 10, Sabin et al. teaches the mixing unit is configured to adapt an output signal strength of the target audio signal in the output audio signal to be equal or higher than an input signal strength of the target audio signal in the input audio signal (para 0032 – Examiner notes that the ML enhanced audio signal 116 is used directly/without further alteration in the mixer and therefore, it will have the same signal strength).

-Referring to claim 11, Sabin et al. teaches the mixing unit is configured for further adjusting the contribution of the target audio signal to the output audio signal, in particular a mixing ratio between the target audio signal and an audio signal of the second audio signal path, based on user-specific data, in particular based on user preferences and/or user inputs and/or a position of the user and/or an activity of the user (para 0032).
+Referring to claim 11, Sabin et al. teaches the mixing unit is configured for further adjusting a mixing ratio between the target audio signal and an audio signal of the second audio signal path based on user preferences and/or user inputs and/or a position of a user and/or an activity of the user (para 0032).

 Referring to claim 13, Sabin et al. teaches the second audio signal path provides the input audio signal to the mixing unit (Fig. 1: unprocessed signal 132 provided as input audio signal to mixer 108).

-Referring to claim 7, Sabin et al. and Andersen et al. do not teach averaging a property over time, but Aubreville et al. teaches the estimation unit is configured for averaging the estimated signal property over a predetermined time span (para 0018; claim 24).
-Both Sabin et al. and Aubreville et al. teach determining signal properties, therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to substitute in averaging SNR, as taught in Aubreville et al., for merely just estimating the SNR, as taught in Sabin et al., in the system of Sabin et al. and Andersen et al. because both methods produce a signal property that describes the surrounding sound environment.
+Referring to claim 7, Sabin et al., Andersen et al., Chen et al., and Darlington do not teach averaging a property over time, but Aubreville et al. teaches the estimation unit is configured for averaging the estimated signal property over a predetermined time span (para 0018; claim 24).
+Both Sabin et al. and Aubreville et al. teach determining signal properties, therefore, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to substitute in averaging SNR, as taught in Aubreville et al., for merely just estimating the SNR, as taught in Sabin et al., in the system of Sabin et al., Andersen et al., Chen et al., and Darlington because both methods produce a signal property that describes the surrounding sound environment.

-Referring to claim 14, Sabin et al. and Andersen et al. do not teach delay compensation per se, but Fitz et al. teaches the second audio signal path comprises a delay compensation unit for compensating processing times in the first audio signal path (para 0034 - Examiner notes that when delay compensation is applied to the unprocessed audio signal path in Sabin et al., the delay will be compensating for the delay caused by processing times by the noise cancellation unit in the audio processing system 102 that produces ML enhanced audio signal 116).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to apply a delay compensation, as in Fitz et al., in the system of Sabin et al. and Andersen et al. because “it preserves the temporal alignment between the enhanced and unenhanced signals.”
+Referring to claim 14, Sabin et al., Andersen et al., Chen et al., and Darlington do not teach delay compensation per se, but Fitz et al. teaches the second audio signal path comprises a delay compensation unit for compensating processing times in the first audio signal path (para 0034 - Examiner notes that when delay compensation is applied to the unprocessed audio signal path in Sabin et al., the delay will be compensating for the delay caused by processing times by the noise cancellation unit in the audio processing system 102 that produces ML enhanced audio signal 116).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to apply a delay compensation, as in Fitz et al., in the system of Sabin et al., Andersen et al., Chen et al., and Darlington because “it preserves the temporal alignment between the enhanced and unenhanced signals.”

-Referring to claim 15, Sabin et al. and Andersen et al. do not teach synchronized binaural hearing aids, but Sohn et al. teaches two hearing devices adapted for binaural audio signal processing, wherein the hearing devices are connected in a data transmitting manner, and wherein the mixing units of the hearing devices are configured for synchronizing the contribution of the target audio signal in the respective output audio signals depending on the estimated signal property of the respective input audio signals, in particular depending on a target direction of a sound source (para 0005).
-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to synchronize binaural hearing aids, as in Sohn et al., in the system of Sabin et al. and Andersen et al. because it helps “to allow a person with a hearing problem to have a sound directional sense.”
+Referring to claim 15, Sabin et al., Andersen et al., Chen et al., and Darlington do not teach synchronized binaural hearing aids, but Jensen et al. teaches two hearing devices adapted for binaural audio signal processing, wherein the two hearing devices are connected in a data transmitting manner, and wherein mixing units of the two hearing devices are configured for synchronizing contribution of the target audio signals in respective output audio signals depending on estimated signal properties of respective input audio signals depending on a target direction of a sound source (para 0024).
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to synchronize binaural hearing aids, as in Jensen et al., in the system of Sabin et al., Andersen et al., Chen et al., and Darlington because it allows both hearing aids to “focus on the location in space of the target signal source.”

 Conclusion